DoSReMC: Domain Shift Resilient Mammography Classification using Batch Normalization Adaptation: Experiments

 To better understand the impact of these distributional shifts, we further investigate how BN layers respond to domain-specific variations and how they influence overall model performance.
 To this end, we fine-tune models and evaluate them with and without using the moving averages computed during training.
 In the latter case, we employ test-time BN, recomputing batch statistics during inference using batch sizes of 8 and 64.
 The substantial increase in batch size, 8 to 64, is intentional and aimed at investigating how batch size influences test-time performance.
 Additionally, we explore DAT as a potential remedy for the performance degradation caused by domain-specific shifts.
 Unlike the conventional approach of tuning all model layers with DAT, we exclusively apply it only to the BN and FC layers, which distinguishes our approach from the conventional ones.

 We designed a series of experiments to systematically investigate the performance and behavior of our model under various conditions.

-Throughout this section, we use the notation of $\expsetup{source}{target}{statistics}$ for models, where \textit{source} denotes the training dataset and \textit{target} indicates the evaluation dataset.
-The superscript \textit{statistics} denotes the BN statistics used during inference.
+Throughout this section, we use the notation $\model{source}{statistics}$ to denote models, where \textit{source} refers to the training dataset and the superscript \textit{statistics} indicates the BN statistics applied during inference.
+The extended notation $\expsetup{source}{target}{statistics}$ represents an evaluation setup in which a model trained on the \textit{source} dataset is assessed on the \textit{target} dataset.
 Specifically, superscript \textit{tr} refers to moving averages of BN statistics computed during training (i.e., training-time statistics), while \textit{tt} indicates statistics recomputed on the test batch at inference time (i.e., test-time statistics).

-\begin{itemize} \item First, we evaluate the performance of the model trained exclusively on the NYU dataset on the HCTP, VinDr, and CSAW datasets, denoted as $\expsetup{NYU}{HCTP}{}$, $\expsetup{NYU}{VinDr}{}$, and $\expsetup{NYU}{CSAW}{}$, respectively, without any fine-tuning.
+\begin{itemize} \item First, we evaluate the performance of the model trained exclusively on the NYU dataset ($\model{NYU}{}$), on the HCTP, VinDr, and CSAW datasets, respectively, without any fine-tuning.
 Since the NYU dataset includes images acquired from both Siemens and Hologic devices, it enables us to assess the model's generalization across similar domains.
 The CSAW dataset contains images exclusively from Hologic devices, while VinDr primarily includes images from Siemens devices.
 In contrast, the HCTP dataset, which consists of images from GE devices, provides insight into the model’s behavior on out-of-domain data.

 \item Second, we intentionally alter the input distribution by normalizing input images to the range [0, 1], and evaluate model performance using both training- and test-time BN statistics.
-The goal of this experiment is to observe how an artificially induced distribution shift affects model performance.
+The goal of this controlled experiment is to observe how an artificially induced distribution shift affects model performance.
 This experiment, denoted with an apostrophe (’), is represented as $\model{NYU}{'tr}$ and $\model{NYU}{'tt}$.